luckyhyosun/fullstackopen/README.md

 + What does a **JWT** contain?
   - **Header** tells how the token is built.
     ```js
-      //JWT header (inside the token)
+      // JWT header (inside the token)
       {
         "alg": "HS256",
         "typ": "JWT"
       }

-      //the HTTP header where the JWT is carried
+      // the HTTP header where the JWT is carried
       Authorization: Bearer <your.JWT.token>
     ```
   - **Payload** is some information about the user.
 For example: